 Smartwool typically has incredible sporting apparel, but sad to say, their athletic socks are not the best.
 Nevertheless, you can take solace in the fact that they are affordable.
-There are two versions of the Phd Run, one for men that’s wider, and for women’s, that’s narrower.
+There are two versions of the Phd Run, men's wool socks that are wider, and for women’s, that are narrower.

 6. SOLAX Trail Crew Socks